shuhanYsh/Project-Starter/README.md

 You can trigger my audio component by pressing login button.
 You can save the file of your name by pressing save button and check the file in data (your name).txt file.
 You can reload your information by clicking load, if the person has not been saved, the system will remind you to save first.

+## Phase4 Task2

+- Account class getName and getSex method have a robust design.
+- AccountManage class basalMetabolism method has a robust design.
+- AccountManage extend Account class.